erdietri/DiagramAsCode_Mermaid/README.md

 ## Class Diagrams
 ### What is a class diagram?
 A class diagram is an abbreviated visual of the contents of a given software class.
 For example, you might have a class called Door.
-The class diagram would list its properties (color = brown, shape = rectangle, height = 55) and its methods (for instance, OpenDoor(), ShutDoor(), SlamDoor()).
+The class diagram would list its properties (color = "brown", shape = "rectangle", height = 55) and its methods (for instance, OpenDoor(), ShutDoor(), SlamDoor()).
 ### Creating a class diagram with Mermaid